 The XLS export allows to select the columns you want to export explicitly.
 In the Inventory, use the Button on the top right to switch to the table view.

-The column selector on the right-hand side now lets you choose exactly what columns to display.
-In the "Actions" section on the top-right, you'll find the option to "Export" the selected Fact Sheets and Columns.
+Select Columns: The column selector on the right-hand side now lets you choose exactly what columns to display.

 Important: Read the Readme!